memahmudul/streams/README.md

-ct app with fake json server
+React app with fake json server

 1. At first follow this video to configure it https://www.youtube.com/watch?v=gSqJGGBah3Y&t=225s